John Player Formula 2 Championship Race

 |21||Adrian Wilkins||1850cc March 722 - Ford BDA Hart|

 |* Did not start|

 Notes on the cars:

 - March 722 (Roger Williamson): New to Tom Wheatcroft Racing for Roger Williamson to race in F2 in 1972, but Williamson's main aim was the F3 title, so the 722 was little used.
 To Patsy McGarrity (Belfast, Northern Ireland) for 1973, and used in Formula Ireland races.
-To David Lambe (Dublin, Ireland) in August 1973, and converted to Formla Atlantic specification for 1974, when it was also raced once or twice by Tom O'Leary.
+To David Lambe (Dublin, Ireland) in August 1973, and converted to Formula Atlantic specification for 1974, when it was also raced once or twice by Tom O'Leary.
 In 1986, this car turned up in England in the hands of David Tilley, who told speed event historian Steve Wilkinson that it had come from Patsy McGarrity in Ulster and was "the ex-Wheatcroft car for Roger Williamson".
 Tilley replaced the 1600cc engine with a 3500cc Rover V8 for 1988, then sold the car to Barrie Gilles (Lydney, Gloucestershire), who raced it in 1989.
 Subsequent history unknown.

 - GRD 272 [016-F2] (Andy Sutcliffe): New for 1972, and entered in F2 by GRS International for a variety of drivers, including Reine Wisell, Tom Walkinshaw and Alan Jones.
 Rented to Wheatcroft Racing for Roger Williamson to drive in Formula Atlantic at the end of the season.
 Subsequent history unknown.